 Throughout the year the church provides venues for civic and political events and is regularly open to help many with special needs:

-- The last week of each month and the first week of each month the church collaborates with the Loaves and Fishes Food Pantry to distibute food to those who are in need
+- The last week of each month and the first week of each month the church collaborates with the Loaves and Fishes Food Pantry to distribute food to those who are in need

 - Each Saturday morning at 9:30 am, Al-Anon meets at the church